SUSE Appoints First Chief Technology Officer for Asia-Pacific and Japan and Greater China regions

-SINGAPORE, April 21, 2021 /PRNewswire/ -- SUSE®, a global leader in innovative, reliable and enterprise-grade open source solutions, today announced the appointment of Vishal Ghariwala as its new Chief Technology Officer (CTO) for the Asia-Pacific and Japan (APJ), and Greater China regions.
+SINGAPORE - Media OutReach - 21 April 2021 - SUSE® , a global leader in innovative, reliable and enterprise-grade open source solutions , today announced the appointment of Vishal Ghariwala as its new Chief Technology Officer (CTO) for the Asia-Pacific and Japan (APJ), and Greater China regions.
 A visionary expert in the IT industry, Vishal's appointment will underpin and strengthen SUSE's expansion plans in these regions.
 He brings to SUSE a demonstrated track record and more than 20 years of experience in cloud computing, cloud native applications and middleware.
 He has spent half his career working in open source companies.

 As the new CTO for APJ and Greater China, Vishal will focus on executive level engagement with key customers and partners and growing SUSE's mindshare in the industry.
 Vishal's vast technical experience will also see him support the global Office of the CTO's objectives in identifying and driving innovative technologies and opportunities in Enterprise Linux, Kubernetes Management and Edge solutions to benefit SUSE and its customers.
 He will be based in the Singapore office.